3 most common year-end giving mistakes & how to avoid them

 Misalignment is when pastors, church leaders, and congregations have different visions of what it means to give generously.
 How does this happen?

-“Where are we misaligned in our church when it comes to how we view generosity,” asks Barna’s Joe Jensen, a former pastor.
-“Pastors, we have to get honest with ourselves.’
-We have to stop and ask, ‘What does the Bible tell us, and what are our people telling us about how generosity is part of this whole-life discipleship pursuit.’”
+Joe Jensen—former pastor and Senior VP of Content & Engagement at Barna—summarizes this tension well: “Pastors, we have to get honest with ourselves.’
+We have to stop and ask, ‘What does the Bible tell us, and what are our people telling us about how generosity is part of this whole-life discipleship pursuit?’”

 Here are three practical steps you can take today to ensure that your pastor, church leaders, and congregation are in alignment.